Ahmad bin Yahya: Early career and 1948 coup

-Rule as Imam
+Rule

 As king Ahmad was more open to foreign contact than his father, but he never allowed free intercourse with other nations.
 His rule was autocratic and conservative; he never brooked suggestions.
 It was said that every detail, no matter how small or trivial, had to be approved by the Imam, even for a government truck to be moved in Ta'izz or mules to receive fodder.
 A governor of Aden reported, "Everything hangs on the King's nod.
 Yet his situation is pathetic, for he knows he has no friends."

 To the outside world, the Imam was virtually unknown, noted only for seemingly odd conduct.
 In 1950 a wire service report noted when he and his son Muhammad al-Badr married two sisters, nurses at the only hospital in Sana'a.
 Although his father had banned aircraft after a fatal accident, Ahmad was fascinated by them and on taking the throne bought two DC-3s and another in 1951.
 All the planes, however, were at the personal disposal of the Imam.
 The Swedish crew were terrified of his inconsistent orders.
 The museum which was once his palace (now no longer open to the public) supposedly contains his "bizarre collection of hundreds of identical bottles of eau de cologne, Old Spice and Christian Dior, an electronic bed, a child's KLM handbag, projectors, films, guns, ammunition and swords ... passports, personalized Swiss watches and blood-stained clothes."

 His mood swings and unpredictable behaviour had several sources.
 Chief among them was his addiction to a mix of drugs, chiefly morphine, which he took for his chronic rheumatism.
 He lived in fear of sudden death and divine retribution.
 He was subject to beliefs in the supernatural, consulted astrologers and often would succumb to "mystical crises" during which he would fast and cut himself off from the world for weeks.

 His one abiding policy goal as Imam (aside from his reactionary position on government) was to drive the British from Aden and recover the protectorate for "Greater Yemen," as his father saw it.
 Ahmad also believed Britain was behind the plot that killed his father.
 Aden was also a centre for the Free Yemen movement, a collection of intellectuals and republican-leaning nationalists who were expatriates from the north.
 Rhetoric turned to border skirmishes and on 26 March 1955, Ahmad charged Britain with having killed a number of Yemenis in a "brutal attack" in southern Yemen.
 He became further alarmed by the British plan to federate 18 petty sheikdoms and sultanates within the protectorate, which would consolidate territory under British protection which Yemen still claimed.